Get your free stress and anxiety eBook (57 page PDF)

 5. Develop Yourself Outside of Therapy

-Cultivate your mental wellbeing skills outside of the therapy hour.
 You’re with a therapist one hour a week, maybe one hour every two weeks depending on the schedule.
-That means you have either 167 hours or 335 hours outside of therapy each week or two that can be utilized to propel or impair your growth.
+That means you have either 167 hours or 335 hours outside of therapy each week or two that can be used to propel or impair your growth.

-What are you willing to do outside of therapy to carry forward your growth?
 Whether you’re given homework or not, you have the ability to develop yourself outside of sessions.

 This means developing awareness of your internal world, having insight into unhelpful thoughts, and being willing to actively transform patterns.